Meet the lawyers we work with: Tracy Chick

 Calculating Compensation For No-Seatbelt Road Accident Injuries

 You may be wondering “how much compensation could I receive for a no-seatbelt road accident caused by negligence?”
 If so, this section could help.
 In lieu of a compensation calculator, we’ve compiled the latest figures from the Judicial College Guidelines in the table below to help you instead.
+The JCG is a document that contains guideline compensation brackets for all sorts of injuries and illnesses at different severities.

 General damages award compensation for the injury itself and the mental and physical effects it has had on your life; these are outlined in the table above.
 Special damages compensate for the financial effect the injury has on you.
 You need to provide evidence to receive special damages, such as payslips to prove loss of earnings if you have had to take time off work.